e271828e/Flight.jl/prototypes/kernel/NOTES.md

-  position in the schema is discarded under `OutOfClaimEntry`, an unconvertible value under `EntryTypeMismatch`, the rest of the batch stands, and the drain is pure application — the shim having already converted to the activation's slot types, so a `Dual` deployment stages plain reals.
+  position in the schema is discarded under `OutOfClaimEntry`, an unconvertible value under `EntryTypeMismatch`, the rest of the batch stands, and the drain is pure application — the shim having already converted to the activation's root-input types, so a `Dual` deployment stages plain reals.
 The empty drain is allocation-free: a quiet loop's frame top costs nothing.
 - **Nothing reachable from a published snapshot is ever written again.**
-  Publication is one buffer copy and one release-store after the boundary sequence completes — boundary zero included, off-tick frame tops included — and the snapshot is the whole table, root slots riding along as the source cells they are, state stores deliberately absent (§11.2).
+  Publication is one buffer copy and one release-store after the boundary sequence completes — boundary zero included, off-tick frame tops included — and the snapshot is the whole table, root inputs riding along as the source cells they are, state stores deliberately absent (§11.2).
 The run moves on;
   the snapshot holds.
 A concurrent reader acquire-loading `latest` sees only coherent worlds — the in-lockstep pair `g2 = 2·g1` holds bitwise in every observed snapshot, and `t` never decreases — and a task staging against running frames loses nothing to the CAS merge: the last staged level is what stands.
-- **One writer per slot at any time, structurally.** Claims are disjoint by admission, so cross-writer races on a slot cannot arise and no drain-order arbitration policy exists to need.
+- **One writer per root input at any time, structurally.** Claims are disjoint by admission, so cross-writer races on one cannot arise and no drain-order arbitration policy exists to need.
 The admission's order is itself pinned: the same instance re-attached under an overlapping claim is `AlreadyAttached`, never a self-`ClaimConflict`, because identity runs before